Graph Set-colorings And Hypergraphs In Topological Coding: Colorings And Labelings Based On Sets

+\begin{problem} Construction of lager scale of graphs admitting set-colorings, or set-labelings by smaller size of graphs admitting the same type of set-colorings, or set-labelings.
+Trees are first object for constructing such graphs. \end{problem}

+\begin{problem} Notice that a new-type of matrices defined by set-colorings, or set-labelings of graphs goes into sight of our research, although we do not know more properties about such matrices, called \emph{set-matrices}.
+Thereby, we define a set-matrix for a simple $(p,q)$-graph $G$ admitting an edge-set-labeling $F\,'$ as: $S_e(G)=(A_{ij})_{q\times q}$ such that

+Suppose that a simple $(p,q)$-graph $G$ admits a set-labeling $F$ defined on its vertex set $V(G)$; we define an operation ``$[\bullet]$'' on two sets, and then define a set-matrix $S_v(G)=(B_{ij})_{q\times q}$ of the graph $G$ based on the set-labeling $F$ as: where the result of each operation $F(u_i)[\bullet]F(u_j)$ is still a set.\qqed \end{problem}

-\begin{asparaenum}[\textbf{\textrm{Topic}} 1. ] \item We change the condition in Definition \ref{defn:adjacent-1-common-edge-coloring} by the following one: for any two edges $uv,xy\in E(G)$ and keep other conditions in original, then we obtain the \emph{vertex 1-common-edge-coloring} of a graph $G$.
-By the distinguishing total colorings introduced in \cite{Yang-Yao-Ren-2016}, we can define a \emph{set-set-coloring} $F^*$ of a graph $G$ such that each vertex $u$ of $G$ is colored by a set $F^*(u)$ consisted of sets $F_i(u)$ with $i\in [1,u_k]$.
-Studying set-set-colorings of graphs is a new topic in hypergraphs.
+\begin{problem} We change the condition in Definition \ref{defn:adjacent-1-common-edge-coloring} by the following one: for any two edges $uv,xy\in E(G)$ and keep other conditions in original, then we obtain the \emph{vertex 1-common-edge-coloring} of a graph $G$.
+By the distinguishing total colorings introduced in \cite{Yang-Yao-Ren-2016}, we can define a \emph{set-set-coloring} $F^*$ of a graph $G$ such that each vertex $u$ of the graph $G$ is colored by a set $F^*(u)$ consisted of sets $F_i(u)$ with $i\in [1,u_k]$.
+Studying set-set-colorings of graphs is a new topic in hypergraphs. \end{problem}

-\item In \cite{N-K-Sudev-2015}, Sudev defined a set-coloring $(F,F\,')$ of a graph $H$ such that $F\,'(uv)=F\,'(xy)$ for any pair of edges $uv$ and $xy$ of $H$.
+\begin{problem} In \cite{N-K-Sudev-2015}, Sudev defined a set-coloring $(F,F\,')$ of a graph $H$ such that $F\,'(uv)=F\,'(xy)$ for any pair of edges $uv$ and $xy$ of the graph $H$.
 It may be interesting to find graphs admitting the set-coloring $(F,F\,')$ mentioned above.
-Obviously, finding such graphs is a challenge with many unknown parts.
+Obviously, finding such graphs is a challenge with many unknown parts. \end{problem}

-\item We focus on particular set-colorings and set-labelings of a graph $G$, such as:
+\begin{problem} We focus on particular set-colorings, or set-labelings of a graph $G$, such as: